antoine-de/mimirsbrunn/tests/fixtures/readme.md

 * open the *.osm source file, with JOSM (File > Open)
 * use the "Dowload Object" dialog (File > Dowload Object..) to select existing OSM object
 * save the new source file (File > Save As...)
-* transform the *.osm file into an *.osm.pbf file using osmconvert or osmosis
+* transform the *.osm file into an *.osm.pbf file using osmosis

 Example of osmosis command line :
 `osmosis --read-xml file="osm_fixture.osm" --write-pbf file="three_cities.osm.pbf"`

+> NB: osmcnvert can be used for the conversion, but some *name* tags disapears on ways and relations

 Do not forget to commit the usable *.osm.pbf file and the *.osm source file to ease the updates.